Early Acceptance Program: TTUHSC School of Medicine

 The Application and Interview Process

 Students begin their application following their second year as Honors College students at Texas Tech.
 The application opens annually on May 1st and closes on October 1st.
 Students must return an eligibility checklist to the Honors College by September 15th to indicate that they are participating in the Early Acceptance application process.
-Interviews, for those students invited to do so by the TTUHSC Medical School, will take place in December (fall semester of 3rd year) for those selected, and students will be notified of final decisions at the beginning of February of the subsequent year.
+Interviews, for those students invited to do so by the TTUHSC Medical School, will take place in December (fall semester of 3rd year) or January for those selected, and students will be notified of final decisions at the beginning of February.

 Students are expected to complete their bachelor's degrees in the Honors College in the spring of their 4th academic year at TTU and begin medical school the following fall.

 If granted acceptance, a student may waive the MCAT requirement.
 If a student elects to take the MCAT for any reason, he or she MUST score at or above the mean of the current freshman class in the SOM to maintain Early Acceptance status.
 Because the School of Medicine is granting a substantial privilege to Early Acceptance students, the School expects that students who accept the Early Acceptance opportunity to be a full-time enrolled student in their senior year following their medical school acceptance and commit themselves to matriculation at the TTUHSC School of Medicine in the fall following graduation.
 If a student subsequently chooses to apply to other medical schools, he or she must notify the TTUHSC SOM prior to applying to other schools and must surrender his/her Early Acceptance seat.

 After graduation in May, submission of final transcripts MUST be sent to TTUHSC School of Medicine, Registrar's Office and TMDSAS for final verification of grades and eligibility in the summer before matriculation to medical school.